twse/random-stuff/Readable Fonts/Baltic.md

 ### Fonts and keyboards
-Burti (2003), by Ansis Ataols Bērziņš, is a DOS Latvian product for typing Latvian in 10 encodings.
-The documentation is in Latvian only, see [the author's site](http://ansis.lv/burti/index.en.php) for English documentation and download links.
+Burti (2003), by Ansis Ataols Bērziņš, is a Latvian product to type Latvian in 10 encodings but the docs are in Latvian.
+See [the author's site](http://ansis.lv/burti/index.en.php) for English documentation and download links.
 This program does not have a key set for r cedilla which is not used in everyday written Latvian.

 Skolar (2013), by David Březina, is an OpenType serif font designed for scholars.
 The font can be purchased at the [Rosetta Type Foundry website](https://www.rosettatype.com/).
 The Pan-European version of this font contains accented Lithuanian letters in lowercase only.